anxiety, depression, relationship and self-esteem therapist in san francisco, los angeles, and throughout california

-Therapy is an investment in yourself and in your future but it can feel intimidating to start and it’s completely normal to feel unsure about it.
-But you’ve tried handling your struggles on your own for awhile and these issues keep weighing on your mind and your thoughts keep spiraling.
-If you feel overwhelmed, anxious, depressed or lost in life, therapy can be a great way to get support as you move through a difficult time.
+Starting therapy is like starting any meaningful journey, a little intimidating and absolutely normal to question.
+But you’ve tried handling things on your own for awhile and these issues keep weighing on your mind and your thoughts keep spiraling.
+If you are overwhelmed, anxious, depressed, confused or going through a life transition, therapy can be a great way to get support as you move through a difficult time.
 Sometimes it takes another person and a dedicated time and space to help untangle some of these issues.
-Clients say they start to feel more clarity and lighter after being in therapy with me.
+Clients often say the conversations leave them feeling lighter and that they have more clarity.

 Areas of Specialization: